Stress reduction techniques - How can you prevent and relieve the symptoms of stress and burnout?

 Symptoms of burnout

-The most common symptoms of burnout include emotional exhaustion, reduced performance and cynicism.
-Often these symptoms develop gradually, so it is important to watch out for the first signs:
+A burnout the most common symptoms include emotional exhaustion, reduced performance and cynicism.
+Often these symptoms develop gradually, so it is important to look out for the first signs:

 Prevention

-To prevent burnout, it is worth consciously incorporating stress management techniques into your daily life.
+A burnout it is worth consciously incorporating stress management techniques into your daily life to prevent.
 The following methods can help you maintain balance.

 Stress and burnout often rear their heads when we don't take the time to prevent them.
 Coaching gives us the opportunity to recognise the signs of problems early and build strategies to prevent more serious consequences.
 At CoachLab, this is one of the things we like to support our clients with."